 We participate in the National Resident Matching Program (NRMP #104633) and adhere to their guidelines.
 We only accept applications via the Electronic Residency Application Service (ERAS).
 The deadline for receipt of applications is November 1st.
 However, we will continue to accept letters of recommendation after this date.

 All application materials must be received through the Electronic Residency Application Service (ERAS).
 No paper application materials, including C.V.'s, will be accepted.

-- Three letters of recommendation: Minimum one Standard Letter of Recommendation (SLOR) required from an emergency medicine faculty.
-Competitive applicants will have completed at least two EM rotations and will provide a SLOR from each rotation.
+- Three letters of recommendation: Minimum one Standard Letter of Evaluation (SLOE) required from emergency medicine faculty.
+Competitive applicants will have completed at least two EM rotations and will provide a SLOE from each rotation.

 - Dean's letter (MSPE)

 - Medical school transcripts

-- USMLE scores (Step I required, Step II preferred)
+- USMLE scores (Step I & II required for rank)